 Bienvenidos!
 Welcome!
-Today I am going to tell you our top 5 things to do when in Mexico City.
-Okay so please keep in mind that we only spent a few hours here and we were there during Day of the Dead so I know we missed out on quite a bit, but it was still A BLAST and we did as much as we could!
+Today I am going to tell you our top 5 things to do when visiting Mexico City.
 Whether you are there a couple of hours or a couple of days, these are our can not miss things to do in Mexico City!

 Go to Sears!

 I know what you are thinking… why is this a must do?
 We are not trying to shop at a department store on our Mexico City vacation!
 And you shouldn’t, or you can if you want, but that is not what I am telling you… I want you to go here for the incredible view!

 The palace of Fine Arts in Mexico City is one of the most beautiful buildings I’ve ever seen, and that’s just on the outside.
 Our tip for you is to go to the Sears Department store across the street and take the elevator up to the 8th level.
 There is a cafe that has an impeccable view of the museum, where you will get the best pictures.